sandeep-cs-dev/mobiquity-test/README.md

 1. Greedy approach is not suitable for requirement even though  item weight are fractional, Hoever we are  not allowed to break items so we can not use it.

 2. Dynamic Programing would have been good choice if item weight were integer values.
-In oreder to use DP we will have to adjust decimal by multiplying by 100 assuiming item weight would be precise up to two decimal places
+In oreder to use DP we will have to adjust decimal by multiplying by 100 assuming item weight would be precise up to two decimal places

 Time complexity analysis for input within given constraint in the problem for DP based solution: